MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-set-up.md

 ## Prerequisites

-Select the prerequisites based on the programming language used to create your app.
+Select the prerequisites for the programming language used to create your app.

 ### [C\#](#tab/csharp)